phunkie/effect/README.md

-# Phunkie Effects
+# Phunkie Effect

 A functional effects library for PHP inspired by Scala's cats-effect.
-Phunkie Effects provides a way to manage side effects in a purely functional way, making your code more predictable, testable, and maintainable.
+Phunkie Effect provides a way to manage side effects in a purely functional way, making your code more predictable, testable, and maintainable.

 ## Installation